the remote control

 GALLERY

 If you’ve ever used a dimmer switch, you already understand Sliders.
+Not bright enough: pull up.
+Too colorful: pull down.
+(Some sliders only appear in certain modes)

 Setting Description